 Dr. Polkinghorn has been a Fellow with several prestigious institutions including Harvard University Program on Negotiation, US Environmental Protection Agency, US Presidential Fellowship, and, more recently, the Fulbright Program.

-Dr. Polkinghorn earned his BA in Social Psychology from University of Maryland, and holds an MS in Conflict Management from George Mason University.
+Dr. Brian Polkinghorn earned his BA in Social Psychology from University of Maryland, and holds an MS in Conflict Management from George Mason University.
 Additionally, he holds an MA in Sociology, an MPhil in Social Science, and a PhD in Social Sciences, from Syracuse University Program on the Analysis and Resolution of Conflicts.

 Dr. Brooke Treadwell